 Fried foods are our guilty pleasure and sometimes a comfort food as well.
 Sometimes you feel down or feel low; this can cheer you up.

 You can make a Potato spiral with various tastes like peri-peri (for the spicy flavour), Chinese seasoning, onions, honey, BBQ, or cheese (for making it cheesy, pop in).
 Sometimes you can also find this sliced with sausages in between.

 I think we all love this recipe with little effort, unique and youth style.
 Potato is a fantastic vegetable to give a spark to your tastebuds.
 It is somewhat similar to baked potatoes, minus cutting and baking.

 Since potatoes are a very versatile vegetable, this makes it easier to experiment with the flavours for this recipe endlessly.

-If you do not want to coat it in a batter, then you have another option.
-Coat the spirals thoroughly with melted butter and then sprinkle the seasoning mix on them.
+If you do not want to coat it in a batter, you have another option.
+Coat the spirals thoroughly with melted butter and sprinkle the seasoning mix.
 Rub the mixture properly on the potatoes.
 Just cover the potatoes with the ingredients from all the sides.
 Then keep it to fry, or you can even grill them.

 All these aspects make this a highly adjustable and versatile recipe.